 Do not assign social media to anyone who is not qualified or experienced enough to communicate on behalf of your organisation.

-Your social media staff should:
+Your social media staff should, at the very least:

 - Understand the overall mission and vision of your organisation.

 - Determine how social media fits into your overall communications plan.